-At the date of authorisation of these financial statements, IFRS 9 "Financial Instruments" was issued but will not become effective until accounting periods beginning on or after 1 January 2018 and has not been applied in these financial statements.

-Other accounting standards have been published and will be mandatory for the Company's accounting periods beginning on or after 1 January 2016 or later periods, however the impact of these standards is not expected to be material to the reported results and financial position of the Group.
+At the date of authorisation of these financial statements, IFRS 9 "Financial instruments" and IFRS 15 "Revenue from contracts with customers" were issued but will not become effective until accounting periods beginning on or after 1 January 2018 and IFRS 16 "Leases" was issued but will not become effective until accounting periods beginning on or after 1 January 2019.
+These accounting standards have not been applied in these financial statements.
+Other accounting standards have been published and will be mandatory for the Company's accounting periods beginning on or after 1 January 2017 or later periods.
+The impact of these standards is not expected to be material to the reported results and financial position of the Group.